The KDiff3 preferences (menu → ) has a section called "Folder Merge" with these options:

 Similar to trusting the modification date.
 No real comparison happens.
 Two files are considered equal if their file-sizes are equal.
 This is useful when the file-copy operation didn't preserve the modification date.
 Use this option with care.
 Default is off.

-Activates "Sync-Mode" when two directories are compared and no explicit destination directory was specified.
-In this mode the proposed operations will be chosen so that both source directories are equal afterwards.
-Also the merge result will be written to both directories.
+Activates sync-mode when two folders are compared and no explicit destination folder was specified.
+In this mode the proposed operations will be chosen so that both source folders are equal afterwards.
+Also the merge result will be written to both folders.
 Default is off.

 Instead of merging the proposed operation will copy the newer source if changes happened.
 (Considered unsafe, because it implies that you know, that the other file hasn't been edited too.
 Check to make sure in every case.)
 Default is off.